naoshibaikyu/wilyswarriors/index.md

-Galaxy: hi. this is a temporary site for prototyping things. enjoy ur stay friend uwu
+GalaxyHappy: hi. this is a temporary site for prototyping things. enjoy ur stay friend uwu

-Concrete: wubby wuzzle mop stop
+ConcreteAloof: wubby wuzzle mop stop

 Hornet: oh piss off

 Magma: stop hornet

-HornetPissed: no im back on my bullshit
+HornetGlare: no im back on my bullshit

-MagmaShocked: were you ever not
+MagmaAnnoyed: were you ever not

-HornetShocked: exactly
+Hornet: exactly

-Fake: lol
+FakeSnicker: lol

 ConcreteAloof: ...

 Jewel: where is that damn fourth chaos emerald

-Plug: damn not here
+PlugAnnoyed: damn not here

 Tornado: acquiring help. danger.

-Splash: thats our hotdog man!!
+SplashHappy: thats our hotdog man!!

 Narrator: and that's how ya play duck hunt

-magma: farts
+MagmaGiddy: farts

 **Links:**